 Software Publishing Business License in Dubai

 Dubai's technology sector is expanding at pace, and entrepreneurs eyeing the global software market are finding the emirate an increasingly compelling base of operations.
-A Software Publishing Business Licence at Dubai South Business Hub Free Zone gives founders full foreign ownership, a recognised ICT framework under Activity Code 5820, and direct access to one of the world's most connected trade corridors.
+A Software Publishing Business License at Dubai South Business Hub Free Zone gives founders full foreign ownership, a recognised ICT framework under Activity Code 5820, and direct access to one of the world's most connected trade corridors.

 Key Stats: Software Publishing at Dubai South

-Activity Code: 5820 | Category: ICT | Licence Type: Business Licence
+Activity Code: 5820 | Category: ICT | License Type: Business License

 UAE ICT sector projected to reach USD 30+ billion by 2030 under national digitalisation strategies